researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

 They live in `app/components/`.

 Top-level components (views in the angular-sense) have their own folders (e.g. `app/components/create-atom/` and are split in two files).
-You'll atom to add them to the routing (see below) to be able to switch the routing-state to these.
+You'll need to add them to the routing (see below) to be able to switch the routing-state to these.

 Non-top-level components are implemented as directives.